 Loss of Privileges

 A student may be denied various privileges associated with being a student at NDSU.
-Such privileges may include, but are not limited to, one or more of the following:
+Such privileges may include one or more of the following:

-a) Participating in or attending events sponsored by the University or by students;
+Participating in or attending events sponsored by the University or by students;

-b) Holding office in any CSO recognized student organizations;
+Holding office in any CSO recognized student organizations;

-c) Receiving or being a guest in residence life facilities;
+Receiving or being a guest in residence life facilities;

-d) Access to parts of or all University property, including eligibility to reside in University facilities;
+Access to parts of or all University property, including eligibility to reside in University facilities;

-e) Receiving financial aid;
+Receiving financial aid;

-f) Being employed by the University;
+Being employed by the University;

-g) Representing the University, including travel on behalf of the University;
+Representing the University, including travel on behalf of the University;

-h) Sponsoring or hosting organization or campus wide functions;
+Sponsoring or hosting organization or campus wide functions;

-i) Using IT services; and
+Using Information Technology Services; and

-j) Maintaining recognized student organization status with the CSO.
+Maintaining recognized student organization status with the CSO.

 No Contact Order

 Students may be prohibited from direct or indirect physical and/or verbal contact with another individual or group.
 Reasonable restrictions to protect the safety and welfare of others may also be imposed.
-These include, but are not limited to, any and all forms of communication, access to University owned or controlled locations, and specified minimum distances.
+These include any and all forms of communication, access to University owned or controlled locations, and specified minimum distances.

 Restitution

-A student may be required to repair, pay the cost for repair or pay for cost of replacement of any university or state property damaged by the student.
+A student may be required to repair, pay the cost for repair, or pay for cost of replacement of any university or state property damaged by the student.
 In each case, the goal will be to return the damaged property to its existing condition at the time of damage.
 The determination of the method used to calculate restitution shall be the responsibility of the hearing officer, taking into consideration the fair market value or cost to repair the damaged item(s).
-In the case of personal injury, the responsible party may be required to cover the cost of medical care for others harmed as a result of the student’s actions.

-When available and appropriate, secondary markets may be utilized.
-The decision maker shall consider information and/or evidence provided by both parties to achieve a fair and just result.
-Failure to make timely arrangements for restitution may result in the cancellation of the student’s registration, prevention of the student’s re-registration, or more severe sanctions including, but not limited to, conduct suspension or expulsion.
-When the responsible party is a student organization, additional sanctions or terms and conditions also may be assigned for failure to make timely arrangements for restitution.

-Confiscation

-In addition to items seized as evidence, goods used or possessed in violation of University policies and/or local, state or federal laws, may be confiscated and not be returned to the student.
-This includes, but not limited to, falsified information or identification.

 Appeal Procedures

 Students sanctioned for violations of this Code may make one appeal.
 Cases resulting in suspension or expulsion are appealed to the Vice Provost or designee.
 All other appeals are addressed to the Vice Provost or designee, or an administrator of Residence Life, depending upon who served as the hearing officer.

+In all cases involving an allegation of discrimination, harassment, retaliation, or sexual misconduct, the reporting party is also allowed to file an appeal within the same parameters identified in 8.2.
+In these cases, an appeal could result in a different decision regarding the finding of responsible or not responsible and/or stronger, the same, or lesser sanctions than originally imposed.

 8.1 Deadline for Appeals